intersystems/Samples-dotnet-helloworld/README.md

 This outputs data about the first 5 birds stored within InterSystems IRIS.

 ## Keep Exploring
-* To see another example of .NET and InterSystems IRIS, take a look at the [.NET Multimodel](../quickstarts-multimodel-dotnet/README.md) example
+* To see another example of .NET and InterSystems IRIS, take a look at the [.NET Multimodel](../quickstarts-multimodel-dotnet/README.md) example.
 * Or, continue to work with the pre-loaded petstore data.